-This involves the use, by public servant, of privileged information and knowledge that a public servant possesses as a result of his/her office to provide unfair advantage to another person or entity to obtain a benefit.
+This involves the use, by public servant, of privileged information and knowledge that a public servant possesses because of his/her office to provide unfair advantage to another person or entity to obtain a benefit.

 2.5.8 Favouritism

 The provision of services or resources according to personal affiliation (for example, cultural or religious) of a public servant.